Relative hulls and quantum codes: Applications to quantum codes

 \section{Applications to quantum codes}

-This section takes advantage of the properties of the relative hull to produce quantum error-correcting codes with fine-tuned entanglement parameters.
-It also exercises the flexible decreasing monomial code construction, which provides a way to guarantee that purity is preserved under isometries for some codes.
-It also provides a source of impure codes.

-Many quantum code constructions focus on creating codes that do not require entanglement assistance or maximal entanglement.
-However, more recently,~\cite{Grassl22} and~\cite{Luo22} established propagation rules to construct quantum codes with various entanglements.
-Luo, Grassl, and Ling constructed in~\cite{Luo22} new quantum codes with reduced length by increasing entanglement and using the Hermitian construction of Theorem~\ref{22.10.01}.
-Luo, Exerman, Grassl, and Ling also gave three new propagation rules related to entanglement using the Hermitian construction in~\cite{Grassl22}.
-The first rule increases the entanglement parameter $c$ while increasing the dimension, the second rule keeps $c$ while increasing the length, and the third rule decreases $c$ while increasing the length.
+Many quantum code constructions focus on creating codes that do not require entanglement assistance or pairs of maximally entangled quantum states.
+However, more recently, propagation rules to construct quantum codes have been established ~\cite{Grassl22, Luo22}.
+Luo, Ezerman, Grassl, and Ling constructed in~\cite{Grassl22} new quantum codes with reduced length by increasing the parameter $c$ and using the Hermitian construction of Theorem~\ref{22.10.01}.
+Luo, Ezerman, and Ling also gave three new propagation rules related to entanglement using the Hermitian construction in~\cite{Luo22}.
+The first rule increases the parameter $c$ while increasing the dimension, the second rule keeps $c$ unchanged while increasing the length, and the third rule decreases $c$ while increasing the length.